EGI-Federation/documentation/content/en/internal/helpdesk/support-staff-guide/_index.md

 ---
-title: "GGUS Support Staff Guide"
+title: "Support Staff Guide"
 type: docs
 weight: 40
-description: >
+description: "Guide for supporters"
-  Guides for supporters
 ---

 ## What’s new in the latest release?